 15) Facebook is now a leading cause of divorce.
-1/3 of all divorces are occuring in significant part because of Facebook use.
+1/3 of all divorces are occurring in significant part because of Facebook use.

 Next week?
 Let’s talk about how to use Facebook now that we know some of the pluses and minuses of Facebook.